Mbicha/alx-low_level_programming/0x0B-malloc_free/README.md

 Task 2: A function that concatenates strings.

 Task 3: A function that returns a pointer to a 2 dimensional array.

+Task 4: A function that frees a 2D array of ints previously created by your malloc_grid function